George Wallace: Racial attitude

-Sources are mixed on Wallace's attitudes towards race, particularly African Americans.
+While some may argue that Wallace did not espouse racist views, most sources support the conclusion that he was motivated by racist ideology.

-For instance, one source on Wallace's career as a judge reports: "every black attorney who argued a case in Wallace's ... courtroom was struck by his fairness ....
+For instance, one source on Wallace's career as a judge reports: "every Black attorney who argued a case in Wallace's ... courtroom was struck by his fairness ....
 But no one who knew Wallace well ever took seriously his earnest profession – uttered a thousand times after 1963 – that he was a segregationist, not a racist."

 A reporter covering state politics in 1961 observed that, while other Alabama politicians conversed primarily about women and Alabama football, for Wallace "it was race – race, race, race – and every time that I was closeted alone with him, that's all we talked about."

-Wallace's preoccupation with race was based on his belief that black Americans comprised a separate and inferior race.
-In a 1963 letter to a social studies teacher, Wallace stated they were inclined to criminality – especially "atrocious acts ... such as rape, assault and murder" – because of a high incidence of venereal disease.
-Desegregation, he wrote, would lead to "intermarriage ... and eventually our race will be deteriated (sic) to that of the mongrel complexity."
+Wallace's preoccupation with race was based on his belief that Black Americans constituted a separate and inferior race.
+In a 1963 letter to a social studies teacher, Wallace stated that Black Americans were inclined to criminality – especially "atrocious acts ... such as rape, assault and murder" – because of a high incidence of venereal disease.
+Desegregation, he wrote, would lead to "intermarriage ... and eventually our race will be deteriated [sic] to that of the mongrel complexity."